Health Insurance Portability and Accountability Act: Transactions and Code Sets Rule

-HIPAA was intended to make the health care system in the United States more efficient by standardizing health care transactions.
-HIPAA added a new Part C titled "Administrative Simplification" to Title XI of the Social Security Act.
-This is supposed to simplify healthcare transactions by requiring all health plans to engage in health care transactions in a standardized way.
+HIPAA was intended to make health care in the United States more efficient by standardizing health care transactions.
+To this end, HIPAA added a new Part C titled "Administrative Simplification" to Title XI of the Social Security Act, requiring all health plans to engage in health care transactions in a standardized way.

 The HIPAA/EDI (electronic data interchange) provision was scheduled to take effect from October 16, 2003, with a one-year extension for certain "small plans".
-However, due to widespread confusion and difficulty in implementing the rule, CMS granted a one-year extension to all parties.
-On January 1, 2012 newer versions, ASC X12 005010 and NCPDP D.0 become effective, replacing the previous ASC X12 004010 and NCPDP 5.1 mandate.
+However, due to widespread confusion and difficulty in implementing the rule, Centers for Medicare & Medicaid Services (CMS) granted a one-year extension to all parties.
+On January 1, 2012, newer versions, ASC X12 005010 and NCPDP D.0 came into effect, replacing the previous ASC X12 004010 and NCPDP 5.1 mandate.
 The ASC X12 005010 version provides a mechanism allowing the use of ICD-10-CM as well as other improvements.

-After July 1, 2005 most medical providers that file electronically had to file their electronic claims using the HIPAA standards in order to be paid.

-Under HIPAA, HIPAA-covered health plans are now required to use standardized HIPAA electronic transactions.
-See, 42 USC § 1320d-2 and 45 CFR Part 162.
+HIPAA-covered health plans are now required to use standardized HIPAA electronic transactions (see 42 USC § 1320d-2 and 45 CFR Part 162).
 Information about this can be found in the final rule for HIPAA electronic transaction standards (74 Fed.
 Reg.
 3296, published in the Federal Register on January 16, 2009), and on the CMS website.

-Key EDI (X12) transactions used for HIPAA compliance are:

-EDI Health Care Claim Transaction set (837) is used to submit health care claim billing information, encounter information, or both, except for retail pharmacy claims (see EDI Retail Pharmacy Claim Transaction).
+The EDI Health Care Claim Transaction Set (837) is used to submit health care claim billing information, encounter information, or both, except for retail pharmacy claims (see EDI Retail Pharmacy Claim Transaction).
 It can be sent from providers of health care services to payers, either directly or via intermediary billers and claims clearinghouses.
 It can also be used to transmit health care claims and billing payment information between payers with different payment responsibilities where coordination of benefits is required or between payers and regulatory agencies to monitor the rendering, billing, and/or payment of health care services within a specific health care/insurance industry segment.